Karthi736/AI-Based-Transformer-Health-Monitoring-System/Documentation/Simulation_Details.md

 - Fault Count
 - Transformer Status

-This allows the transformer condition to be monitored remotely through a web interface.
+This allows the transformer condition to be monitored remotely through a web-based SCADA interface.

 ---